-Goodwill and other intangible assets - customer relationships (accounted for under the account other intangible assets) amount to EUR 26,8 million in the statement of financial position of the Group as of 31 December 2021.
-The Group performed an impairment test of these assets based on the value in use estimation as disclosed in Notes 3, 5 and 6 to the financial statements.
+Goodwill and other intangible assets - customer relationships (accounted for under the line item of other intangible assets) amount to EUR 22.1 million in the statement of financial position of the Group as of 31 December 2023.
+The Group performed an impairment test of these assets based on the value in use estimation as disclosed in Notes 3, 5 and 6 to the consolidated financial statements.
 This annual impairment test was significant to our audit as it involves judgment in allocation of goodwill to cash generating units (CGU), as well as making the assumptions related to cash flows forecasts used in the determination of recoverable amounts as disclosed in Notes 5 and 6.
-Furthermore, the intangibles (customer goodwill and other relationships) represent more than 27% of the total assets of the Group as of 31 December 2021.
+Furthermore, the goodwill and other intangible assets (customer relationships) represent more than 27% of the total assets of the Group as of 31 December 2023.

-Among other procedures, we involved a valuation specialist to assist us with the review of the impairment testing models, including key management assumptions, as well as the assessment of the discount rates used by the management in the impairment tests.
-We also assessed how management made the accounting estimate (determined the recoverable value of goodwill and other intangible assets) and the accuracy, completeness and relevance of the data on which it is based.
+Among other procedures, we involved a valuation specialist to assist us with the review of the impairment testing models, where relevant, including key management assumptions, as well as the assessment of the discount rates used by the management in the impairment tests.
+We also assessed how management made the accounting estimate (determined the recoverable value of goodwill and other intangible assets) and the accuracy, completeness and relevance of the data, on which it is based.
 This included:

-- consideration whether the model used to develop the estimate is appropriate; - consideration of the key assumptions used by the management in the estimation of cash flows forecasts (forecasted growth of EBIDA, revenues and costs) by comparing them to historical performance levels (for value in use estimation).
-We have also tested the sensitivity in the available headroom of the CGUs considering if a possible change in the key assumptions could cause the carrying amount to exceed its recoverable amount;
+- consideration of whether the model used to develop the estimate is appropriate; - consideration of the key assumptions used by the management in the estimation of cash flows forecasts (forecasted growth of EBITDA, revenues and costs) by comparing them to historical performance levels.
+We have also tested the sensitivity in the available headroom of the CGUs considering if a possible change in the key assumptions could cause the carrying amount to exceed its recoverable amount.